stencila/stencila/assistants/builtin/insert-paras.md

 {% if context.title or context.keywords %}
 # Overview

-The title/keywords of the document follow.
+An overview of the document follow.
 Use these to guide the style and subject matter of what you write:

 {% if context.title %}Title: {{context.title}} {% endif %}
+{% if context.genre %}Genre: {{context.genre}} {% endif %}
 {% if context.keywords %}Keywords: {{context.keywords}} {% endif %}
 {% endif %}